nicyscaria/nicyscaria.github.io/_pages/about.md

   - /about.html
 ---

-🙎🏽‍♀️ I am a second year PhD student in [Computational and Data Sciences](https://cds.iisc.ac.in/) at [Indian Institute of Science, Bengaluru](https://iisc.ac.in/)!
+🙎🏽‍♀️ I am a third year PhD student in [Computational and Data Sciences](https://cds.iisc.ac.in/) at [Indian Institute of Science, Bengaluru](https://iisc.ac.in/)!

-🕵🏽‍♀️ I am broadly interested in Natural Language Processing, Large Language Models, Generative AI, Knowledge Graphs, Reinforcement Learning and Computational Social Sciences.
-I am passionate about education and strongly believe that inclusive and quality education is a way to bring social equality.
-My research interests are in building personalized adaptive learning solutions using lightweight models that can deployed at scale for students in an Indian context.
+🕵🏽‍♀️ I am broadly interested in natural language processing, large language models, knowledge representation, and cognitive neuroscience.
+My research focuses on developing intelligent agents that combine domain reasoning with adaptive learning capabilities.
+Drawing from cognitive science principles, I build AI systems that understand subject-specific concepts and personalize their interactions through automated assessment and feedback, adapting to each student’s learning journey.

 🗓️ I am currently working towards generating educational questions of different cognitive levels as defined in Bloom's taxonomy and automatically evaluating these machine generated questions.